Theta-Limited/OpenAthena-Legacy-Python/README.md

 `Approximate alt (constructed)` represents the aproximate altitude (in meters from sea level) of the target according to the altitude of the last iteration along the constructed line

-`Approximate alt (terrain):` represents the aproximate altitude (in meters from sea level) of the target according to the average altitude of the 4 terrain data points closest to the final lat./lon. pair
+`Approximate alt (terrain):` represents the aproximate altitude (in meters from sea level) of the target according to the terrain data point closest to the final lat./lon. pair

 The program `getTarget.py` will then exit